WHY VISIT SAUDI ARABIA

 April and October are still acceptable months, but it is essential to avoid discovering the country between May and September.

-Following a list of typical festival and celebrations of Saudi Arabia.
+Following a list of typical festivals and celebrations of Saudi Arabia.

 - Milad al-Nabi: All Saudi Muslims celebrate the birthday of their Prophet, Mohammad, by elaborately decorating their homes and mosques.
 Children recite poems about the Prophet, while older Saudis tell stories about Mohammad’s life and accomplishments.
 Large feasts and street processions are among Milad al-Nabi’s other traditional activities.
 The date of Milad al-Nabi varies from year to year according to the Islamic calendar.